Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in Standard Cosmology

-\textit{Planck Mass Relics.} If after evaporation, PBHs leave stable Planck-mass relics, these might contribute to DM \citep{MacGibbon:1987my, Alexander:2007gj, Carr:2020gox}.
+\textit{Planck Mass Relics.} If, after evaporation, PBHs leave stable Planck-mass relics, these might contribute to dark matter \citep{MacGibbon:1987my, 2007hep.th....3070A, Carr:2020gox}.
 If we assume relics have a mass $\kappa M_{\rm Pl}$, the constriction of the abundance of PBHs with masses $M_{\rm PBH}<10^{11}\kappa^{2/5}M_{\rm Pl}$ is

-otherwise, PBHs would have a larger abundance than that of the totality of the DM in the universe.
+otherwise, PBHs would have a larger abundance than the totality of the dark matter in the universe.
 The upper mass limit arises because a population of PBHs with masses larger than this would dominate the total energy of the universe before their evaporation even when meeting the bound of Eq.~\eqref{betaprime:evap}.
-This limit for $\kappa = 1$ is plotted with a dashed black line in Fig.~\ref{fig:beta_rad}.
+This limit for $\kappa = 1$ is plotted with a dashed black line in~\autoref{fig:beta_rad}.